Fed up of CFA exam’s low pass rates? Or just looking for something similar to the CFA qualification, but perhaps less intense?

 This is probably the equally famous counterpart, but is a bit more comprehensive and takes a little more effort: roughly 11 weeks long, budgeting for 4-5 hours per week with some coursework.

 A central part of the course is designed to be hands-on and experiential.
 Similarly research-driven and practical, I thought the benefit of this course (so far, for me at least) is that the weekly exercises forces you to practice mindfulness and think more deeply of the issues at hand, thus having a higher chance of making it a permanent habit in the long run.

 I can’t say which is “better” yet, but worth doing both like me if you can’t decide!

-How are you feeling during this lockdown period so far?
 I hope you found some of these courses interesting and useful during the uncertainty.
-Anything else to recommend?
+Do you have other courses similar to CFA to recommend?
 Let me know in the comments below too!

 - FRM (Financial Risk Manager): A Beginner’s Guide

 - CAIA (Chartered Alternative Investment Analyst): A Beginner’s Guide